Bridgeconn/usfm-grammar/docs/Disclaimer.md

      the --LEVEL.RELAXED flag is set, the key footnote or cross-ref will not be present in output, instead they will be given with corresponding marker itself as key.

+- Whitespace inconsistancy

+     The grammar is modelled in a way it ignores white space between certain markers.
+Also some whitespace normalizations are performed for obtaining a neater JSON output.
+So white space usage in the input USFM may not be present as such in the converted JSON.
+Also there may be space discrepency in the versetext obtained by combining texts from multiple markers.

 - Marker closing in LEVEL.RELAXED parsing

      With several rules relaxed in this grammar, we are not validating if a marker is closed